zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![The Show portal menu icon is highlighted, and the portal menu is displayed.
 Create a resource is highlighted in the portal menu.](media/create-a-resource.png "Create a resource")

-2. Enter "storage account" into the Search the Marketplace box and select **Storage account** from the results, and then select **Create**.
+2. Enter "storage account" into the Search the Marketplace box, and select **Storage account** from the results, and then select **Create**.

     !["Storage account" is entered into the Search the Marketplace box.
 Storage account is selected in the results.](./media/create-resource-storage-account.png "Create Storage account")